aaren/thesis/chapters/05-turbulence-wave-subtraction.md

 | Hamming    | 1.81 |
 | Hanning    | 1.65 |
 | Blackman   | 2.35 |

-Resolution bandwidth for several different windowing functions {#table:window- bandwidth}
+Table: Resolution bandwidth for several different windowing functions {#table:window-bandwidth}

 where a bin is $\omega_s / N$ for the sampling frequency $\omega_s$ and the number of samples $N$.